• E-Commerce

 When you buy something through one of the links on our site, we may earn an affiliate commission.

-Google Images has been around for decades, yet millions of people are unaware of how to find an image from an image instead of typing search terms.
+Google Image search has been around for decades, yet millions of people are unaware of how to search with an image instead of typing in your search terms.Â

 This process is known as a reverse image search, and it's a useful skill that makes it a breeze to discover the origins of a picture.